coreygirard/harbor/README.md

 It's designed to be simple enough to be used manually to generate a doc skeleton for manual tweaking, but also modular enough to be used in an automated build pipeline.
 ### Philosophy
-- Have no opinions: *Don't enforce any particular style.
+- **Have no opinions:** *Don't enforce any particular style.
 Just allow the definition of arbitrary macros for text modification.
-This could conceivably generate HTML with the correct `.harbor` file.*
+With the correct `.harbor` file, this could conceivably generate HTML.*
+- **Favor flexibility over power:** *Rather than features like auto-detecting which class or function definitions a given section of docs is near, make the user type it

 ### How
 Two files are required to generate documentation with **Harbor**.
 The first is